jiangsheng/jiangsheng.github.io/docs/blogs/2013/08/book-review-mastering-winddows-8-c-app-development.rst

 Book review: Mastering Windows 8 C++ App Development
 ====================================================
 .. post:: 8, Aug, 2013
-   :tags: DirectX,Microsoft Windows,Model View ViewModel,Windows 8,Windows Runtime,Windows Store
-   :category: enmsdn,Microsoft,Visual C++,Visual Studio
+   :tags: CPP
+   :category: Personal, Visual Studio, Win32
    :author: me
    :nocomments:

 Disclaimer: I am a Microsoft MVP in Visual C++, so is Pavel Yosifovich, the author of the book.

 Mastering Windows 8 C++ App Development by Pavel Yosifovich is a new addition to the Windows Store development books.
 It took me a while to read (304 pages) but is well worth the time from the perspective of a C++ developer.
 The book obviously went through great